awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 A list of IP addresses, email addresses, or domains that an [internet service provider](#internetserviceprovider) suspects to be the source of [spam](#spam)\.
 The ISP blocks incoming email from these addresses or domains\.

 **block**<a name="block"></a>
-A data set\.
+A dataset\.
 [Amazon EMR](#AmazonElasticMapReduce) breaks large amounts of data into subsets\.
 Each subset is called a data block\.
 Amazon EMR assigns an ID to each block and uses a hash table to keep track of block processing\.

 **block device**<a name="blockdevice"></a>
 A storage device that supports reading and \(optionally\) writing data in fixed\-size blocks, sectors, or clusters\.